 “Seems natural,” she shared, “The women keep the home base in check while the men scope out the area.”
 She glanced at the ground.
 “Who would want to disturb that balance?”

 “Someone who’s seen the dragon might.”
 That caught her attention.
 She didn’t show it, but he saw her muscles tense at that word.

 “Who are you?”
 She finally asked.
 He raised his hand over his heart and bowed slightly.

 “My name’s Rain, and I’m the Guardian of the Water Pillar.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, LilyParkerWrite a Review